zcdev/who-ate-the-cookie/README.md

 ## 📖 Overview
 **Deliverable:** A playful, interactive, voice-enhanced detective game built with Next.js.
 Designed for accessibility and performance, with an engaging narrative that keeps players curious to the end.

-**Purpose:** For anyone who enjoys quirky, imaginative mystery games with a surprising twist.
+**Purpose:** To offer a fun, quirky mystery game that blends imaginative storytelling with a surprising twist.

 ## 🛠️ Tech Stack